Dangdang

 E-commerce China Dangdang Inc. (当当网), known as Dangdang, is a Chinese electronic commerce company, founded by Peggy Yu and Li Guoqing in 1999.
 It is headquartered in Beijing and its main competitors are Amazon.cn (or Amazon China, formerly Joyo.com) and JD.com (or Jingdong, formerly 360buy.com).
 The competition escalated into a price war in December 2010, with each retailer marking down a wide range of items, especially books.
-DangDang made an IPO on the NYSE in November 2010, estimated at approximately US$1 billion.
+DangDang made an IPO on the NYSE in November 2010, estimated at US$1 billion.

 Products

 There are 2,907 employees in Dangdang, and its customers span across 50 countries, and over 40% B2C customers in China have shopping experiences with Dangdang.